 Natural Processed Coffee

-The definition of dry process coffee is a method of processing whole coffee cherries by drying them intact, producing fruit-forward, full-bodied flavours prized in specialty coffee.
+The definition: Natural coffee is a method of processing whole coffee cherries by drying them with pulp and skin intact.

 What is Natural Coffee?